 JROB Intensive Camps have been our company’s flagship since its founding in 1978.
 Our distinctive training model operates on the principle that intense challenges bring about life-changing growth.
 By focusing on physical preparation, technical skill, mental toughness, and life skills, JROB is the spark that accelerates their personal and athletic transformation.
 The work ethic, discipline, and mindset of achievement taught at camp become a part of their core, propelling them toward immediate and long-term success on the mat and in life.
-No other camp emphasizes comprehensive personal development as a key part of the curriculum, so wrestlers leave camp with the confidence that they can have a greater impact on the mat and in the world than they ever thought possible.
+No other camp emphasizes comprehensive personal development as a key part of the curriculum, so wrestlers leave our Intensive Camps with the confidence that they can have a greater impact on the mat and in the world than they ever thought possible.

 Athletes at JROB Intensive Camps are challenged to fight through and overcome physical and mental fatigue under stressful conditions, a skill that is directly transferable to success during the season.
 The training and conduct expectations at camp are inspired by camp founder J Robinson's experience as an Army Ranger and by the protocol of Army Ranger School, which focuses on both physical and mental development.
 JROB immerses athletes in a structured, accountable environment that challenges them to push their limits and to discover their untapped potential.
 The J7 training philosophy guides the curriculum at our Intensive Camps.
 Practicing these seven positive character traits—Discipline, Dedication, Sacrifice, Hard Work, Responsibility, Accountability, and Service—in the context of sport empowers wrestlers to build a foundation for success that lasts a lifetime.

 JROB teaches athletes that there is much more to success than talent alone.
-Success in athletics and in life takes resilience, a positive attitude, an unstoppable work ethic, and a determination to rise to the top.
-So, in addition to our intense wrestling and cross-training sessions, we provide seminars before each evening wrestling practice that focus on a variety of character-building topics, including leadership, overcoming adversity, mental attitude, money management, nutrition, goal setting, developing a personal philosophy, visualization, and service to others.
+Success in athletics and in life takes resilience, a positive attitude, an uncompromising work ethic, and a determination to rise to the top.
+So, in addition to our intense wrestling and cross-training sessions, we provide seminars before each evening practice that focus on a variety of character-building topics, including leadership, overcoming adversity, mental attitude, money management, nutrition, goal setting, developing a personal philosophy, visualization, and service to others.